Linaro/lava/doc/v2/healthchecks.rst

    check job database field in the device-type is unused.

 .. note:: Admins can temporarily disable health checks for all devices of a given type in the device-type admin page.
+Meanwhile, can also disable some devices' health checks in the device admin page even with their device-type's health check enabled.

 .. _yaml_health_checks: